SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 So what's our active choice here?

-If I choose nothing, my pessimistic (and usually depressed) mind will drift toward the dark.
+On the one hand, we can be ["realists"](https://plato.stanford.edu/entries/realism-intl-relations/) about this story.
+Or on the other hand, we can choose to do nothing for interpretation.
+But if I choose nothing, my pessimistic (and usually depressed) mind will drift toward the dark.
 No, it's not about good people wanting to pet dogs.
 It's about jealous husbands, secrecy, authoritarian tyrrany, military occupation, state-authorized torture, political murder, and&hellip; look, I'm just gonna just stop there, ok?

-On the other tentacle: it's a story about persistence in keeping a promise (the seal of the confessional), about revering loyal people even centuries afterward, about turning a horrible occasion into a hope for good luck.
+On the gripping hand: it's a story about persistence in keeping a promise (the seal of the confessional), about revering loyal people even centuries afterward, and about turning a horrible historical event into a hope for good luck.

 And, in spite of all the humans and their crappy behavior, it's _also_ about a loyal dog who inspires people to pet him or her affectionately.
 People are complicated, but that dog